bfraiz/bfraiz/README.md

 - 👋 Hi, I’m @bfraiz
-- 👀 I’m interested in cloud architecture and K8 containers
+- 👀 I’m interested in cloud architecture, SWE, Java, React
-- 🌱 I’m currently learning cloud concepts, C++, java and python
+- 🌱 I’m currently learning cloud concepts, Java, HTML, CSS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me twitter: @realrthandmoney
+- 📫 How to reach me twitter: @bfrviz

 <!---
 bfraiz/bfraiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.